Variational approach to the two-dimensional Bose polaron: Effective mass

 \section{Effective mass}

 To evaluate the polaron effective mass, we extend our variational ansatz to include a finite momentum $\p$:

+where we consider the terms up to three-body correlations for simplicity.
 The impurity momentum breaks rotational symmetry and the variational parameters now depend on the angle between the total momentum and each wavevector of the Bogoliubov excitations.
 Taking the stationary condition, we obtain the modified coupled integral equations:

 where $E(p)$ is the energy dispersion of the Bose polaron with a total momentum $\p$.

 For a small momentum $\p$, the energy dispersion can be expanded as:

 where $m^{\ast}$ is the polaron effective mass.
 In principle, the effective mass can be obtained by solving Eqs.~\eqref{eq:coupled integral equations with finite momentum} and \eqref{eq:energy dispersion at small momentum 2} at various momenta.
 However, this procedure is numerically cumbersome due to the absence of rotational symmetry.
 We avoid this problem by employing the perturbative approach introduced in Ref.~\cite{Trefzger2012} (see also Ref.~\cite{Yoshida2018PRX}).
 Since the coupled integral equations in Eq.~\eqref{eq:coupled integral equations with finite momentum} are all linear, they can be expressed as the eigenvalue problem: